Antipode-SOSP23/antipode-post-notification/README.md

 # AWS Configurations

 ## SQS EVAL QUEUE
-1. Go to us-east-1 zone and to the AWS SQS dashboard
+1. Go to each reader region (us-east-1) zone and to the AWS SQS dashboard
 2. Create queue with the following parameters:
     - Standard type
-    - name: antipode-lambda-notifications
+    - name: antipode-lambda-eval

 ## VPC
 As a tip use the same name for all objects, its easier to track.
 We use 'antipode-mq'